lima1909/resty.nvim/README.md

 * further processing from json result with `jq`
 * create your own favorite list with `nvim-telescope/telescope.nvim` (if installed) for finding often used request in a large input file
 * write the request definition in which file you want (nearby to the code, where you have implement the rest service)
+* show information about duration of parsing and executing from the request

 ## Install